Chapter 8: Department of Bioengineering

 Overview

-A number of faculty offer research projects to bioengineering students that are engaging and involve problem-solving at the interface of engineering, medicine and biology.
+Our faculty offers research projects to bioengineering students that are engaging and involve problem-solving at the interface of engineering, medicine, and biology.
+The list of the current faculty and their research interests is as follows:

-Dr. Araci’s research goals are directed toward the development and application of novel microfluidic and optofluidic technologies for biology and medicine.
-His work is focused on two major areas: i) implantable and miniaturized devices for telemedicine and ii) single molecule protein counting.
+Dr. Araci’s research goals are directed toward the development and application of novel microfluidic and optofluidic technologies for biomedical applications.
+His work is focused on two major areas: i) implantable and miniaturized devices for telemedicine and ii) microfluidic large-scale integration (mLSI) for single molecule protein counting.

 Dr. Kim investigates the application of integrated microfluidic systems for multiple uses in diagnostics as well as experimental science.